How to Build Your Own Natural Desiccated Thyroid Blend

 The first has to do with active ingredients and active thyroid hormones:

-Levothyroxine contains only T4 thyroid hormone (1) whereas NDT contains a combination of T4, T3, and T2 thyroid hormones.
+Levothyroxine contains only T4 thyroid hormone (1), whereas NDT contains a combination of T4, T3, and T2 thyroid hormones.

 thyroid patients prefer NDT over t4 only thyroid medications

-And the second has to do with the additional ingredients which are naturally found in NDT:
+The second reason that NDT works so well has to do with additional ingredients that are naturally found in the thyroid gland of both humans and animals:

 Remember: